How to Get Buy-in Through Socialising Your Performance Measuresby Stacey Barr |

-Our typical approaches to get people to take ownership of performance measures or KPIs don’t work very well, do they?
+Our typical approaches to get people to buy into performance measures or KPIs don’t work very well.
+How do you get more KPI ownership then?

 The solution is to completely reframe what it means to “buy in”: instead of trying to ‘get’ people to buy in, we need to instead ‘let’ people buy in.
 That means taking a very different approach to how we normally work together in business.